alejandrosandi22/tic-tac-toe/README.md

 ## Environments Folder

-To run the firebase config, you need to create the environment file into the Environments folder, with the firebaseconfig and expots them.
+To run the firebase config, you need to create the environment file into the Environments folder, with the "firebaseConfig" and exports them.

 ## Available Scripts